John Kuhn: 2014

 Kuhn became a free agent after the 2013 season; however, on April 3, 2014, he signed a one-year contract with the Packers.
 In the regular season, he played in all 16 games with 24 carries for 85 yards and one touchdown, plus four receptions for 23 yards.
 He was named 2014 first-team All-Pro fullback by the Associated Press.

 2015

 On April 13, 2015, Kuhn re-signed with the Packers on a one-year deal.

 New Orleans Saints

 On August 5, 2016, Kuhn was signed by the New Orleans Saints.
 During a Week 3 loss, Kuhn scored his first touchdown as a Saint on a 3-yard rush against the Atlanta Falcons.
-On October 2, 2016, he scored 2 rushing touchdowns and added his first receiving touchdown as a Saint in a 35–34 comeback win over the San Diego Chargers.
+On October 2, he scored two rushing touchdowns and added his first receiving touchdown as a Saint in a 35–34 comeback win over the San Diego Chargers.

-On February 3, 2017, Kuhn re-signed a one-year contract with the Saints.
-On September 3, 2017, Kuhn was released by the Saints, but was re-signed three days later.
-He was again released on September 21, 2017, but re-signed four-days later.
-On September 28, 2017, he was placed on injured reserve after tearing his biceps in practice.
+On February 3, 2017, Kuhn re-signed with the Saints on a one-year contract.
+On September 3, Kuhn was released by the Saints, but was re-signed three days later.
+He was again released on September 21, but was re-signed four days later.
+On September 28, Kuhn was placed on injured reserve after tearing his biceps in practice.